openmv/openmv-ide/README.md

 ## Overview

-OpenMV IDE is a cross platform integrated development enviornment for writing python code to run on your OpenMV Cam.
+OpenMV IDE is a cross platform integrated development environment for writing python code to run on your OpenMV Cam.
 It includes all the necessary features and tools to update your OpenMV Cam's firmware and help you develop your application quickly.

 ## Compiling OpenMV IDE for Windows, Linux, and Mac